trackmatic/trackmatic-documentation/rest/loads/index.md

 - E-Documents

 ### Load
 The load is the most important and complex component of the loads module.
-The load is where the rubber hits the road in the lieteral sense.
+The load is where the rubber hits the road in the literal sense.

 A load serves as a set of instructions to the driver (type of operator) on how to execute a given load.

 A load consists of a collection of consignments and activities arranged within points of interest.

 #### Points of Interest
-The point of interest represent a specific place on the planet (Geofence) which the driver needs to drive to in order to perform their pre-defined work (Activities).
+The point of interest represent a specific place on the planet (Location) which the driver needs to drive to in order to perform their pre-defined work (Activities).
 When they arrive at a point of interest they will be required to interact with various people (Entities) to get their work done.

-It should be clear that a point of interest can only exist with the context of a load and is the component which bring Entities, Shipping Addresses, Geofences and Activities together as part of a greater Travel Plan.
+It should be clear that a point of interest can only exist with the context of a load and is the component which bring Entities, Shipping Addresses, Locations and Activities together as part of a greater Travel Plan.

 The points of interest are connected by a path component.
 The path represents the physical path which should be followed in order to get to the point of interest.
 The path is used by the navigation system to direct to the operator to the point of interest.
 The path has a time and distance component which is used to measure the operators progress while moving between points of interest.